Tips on Moving with Family from NZ to Australia [July 2025 Update]

 Schooling

-When moving with children, you’ll need to give some thought to the different schooling options available to you when you land in Australia.
+When moving with children, you’ll need to give some thought to the different schooling options available in Australia.
 To enrol your little ones, all you need to do is verify their NZ citizenship by providing a passport, along with proof of your kid’s visa subclass 444.
 This is in addition to the usual enrolment steps, like providing medical information and immunisation statements, proof of age, etc.

 There are some small variations between systems depending on the state, as each Australian state manages its own education system.
 Take some time to look into the specifics relating to your destination.